Albin Mohs

-Albin Mohs (16 May 1867 – 20 March 1925) was a German trade union leader.
+Albin Mohs (1867 – 1925) was a German trade union leader.

-Born in Leipzig, Mohs became a woodturner, and joined the Union of Woodturners of Germany.
+Mohs was born on 16 May 1867 in Leipzig, Kingdom of Saxony.
+He became a woodturner, and joined the Union of Woodturners of Germany.
 From 1889, he chaired its Leipzig branch.
 In 1893, the Woodturners merged with several other unions, to form the German Woodworkers' Union.
 He opposed this, and soon afterwards lost his job.
 He found work as a journalist on the Leipziger Volkszeitung, and also served as president of the Leipzig trades council.

 In 1898, Mohs moved to Berlin, where he helped form a union representing butchers.
 From 1900, he was the editor of the union newspaper, Fleischer, then in 1902, he began working full-time in the office of the Union of Municipal and State Workers (VGS).
 The union's membership among gas workers had fallen dramatically, but Mohs was able to reverse this.
 He then spent the first half of 1903 editing the union's newspaper, and in April was appointed as one of five members of the union's executive.
 He was given responsibility for constructing a new union headquarters, in Leipzig, and was appointed as regional secretary for most of southern Germany, developing new branches in the Rhineland.

 In 1905, Mohs was appointed as vice president of the union, and also secretary to its executive board.
 At the end of 1905, he became acting president, when Bruno Poersch resigned, and in April 1906, he was elected to the office on a permanent basis.
 In contrast to Poersch, he was willing to make concessions in demarcation disputes with other unions, something which proved controversial within the VGS.
 Mohs also championed the formation of an international trade secretariat to represent public sector workers.
 He organised a conference in 1907 which formed the International Secretariat of the Workers in Public Services (PSI), and he became its general secretary.